-Wildlife – or trail – cameras are a great way to see the best of nature without interfering with it.
+Wildlife - or trail - cameras are a great way to see the best of nature without disturbing it.
 You can capture fascinating nocturnal creatures you’d otherwise never see, and catch glimpses of shy animals like badgers, foxes, and hedgehogs.
 They’re fantastic for teaching children about the value of wildlife, as well as getting a sense of how valuable your garden is to the animals who share it with you.

 How do I choose a wildlife camera?

 These cameras are complicated tech, so there’s lots of jargon and many features to consider.
 Like any product, the picture is further complicated by budget and how often you’ll use the camera.
 You don’t want to splurge on a camera you’ll only use a few times a year, but nor should you skimp on your camera if you have a real passion for wildlife photography.
 With the help of some fantastic insight from our colleagues at Radio Times’ terrific tech testing team, we get into the weeds below.

 Passive infrared (PIR) sensors are how wildlife cameras work.
 They monitor the background temperature of foliage, and if an animal steps in front of the foliage, the temperature difference between the animal and the background triggers the camera to wake up and start recording.

 The best cameras have many PIR sensors at different angles across the field of view, to capture animals at the periphery of the camera.
 The number of sensors also informs the detection range - the wider the angle on the PIR sensors, the more is detected and therefore recorded.